 Natural Alternatives to Statins For High Cholesterol

-For some people, the side effects of statins outweigh the benefits they bring.
-If your body is not able to easily tolerate statins, or the risk of kidney or liver damage is too grave, you can talk to your doctor about alternatives.
-One example of an alternative is PCSK9 inhibitors.
+Managing high cholesterol is important for heart health, and while statins are commonly prescribed to lower cholesterol levels, there are some natural alternatives and lifestyle changes that can also help.
+One example of an alternative to statins is PCSK9 inhibitors.
 Proprotein convertase subtilisin/kexin type 9 serine protease is a liver enzyme, also known as PCSK9, which reduces the number of LDL (bad cholesterol) receptors available to break down LDL in the bloodstream.
 Research has shown that people with high levels of PCSK9 tend to experience higher cholesterol levels than people with low levels of PCSK9.
 PCSK9 inhibitors prevent the enzyme from stopping LDL receptors breaking down cholesterol.
 In most cases, this means that LDL levels go down.
 Other alternative treatments for high cholesterol include:

 - Plant sterols (also called phytosterols) are similar in structure to cholesterol and block cholesterol from being absorbed.
+When your body digests plant sterols instead of cholesterol, it removes some of the cholesterol as waste.
+This results in lower cholesterol levels and improved health.
 They are FDA-approved to reduce the risk of heart disease, as part of a low-cholesterol diet.

 However, none of these products should be taken unilaterally, and anyone considering them should consult with a functional cardiologist such as Dr. Thaik.
+Remember that while these natural alternatives can have positive effects on cholesterol levels, they might not be as potent as prescription medications in some cases.
+If your cholesterol levels are significantly elevated, your healthcare provider might recommend a combination of lifestyle changes and medication for effective management.
+Always consult your doctor before making any changes to your health regimen.
 There are issues of safety and efficacy that should be taken into account when contemplating alternatives to statins.

 Why See A Cardiologist For High Cholesterol Concerns